JonathanTrEs/FEND-MemoryGame/README.md

 ## Contributing

-This code is the starter code for _all_ Udacity students.
+This code was implemented usign the starter code for _all_ Udacity students provided _by Udacity_

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## How to